martin-mfg/github-readme-stats/readme.md

 # GitHub Extra Pins

-GitHub extra pins allow you to pin more than 6 repositories in your profile using a GitHub readme profile.
+GitHub extra pins allow you to pin more than 6 repositories in your profile using a GitHub profile readme.

 Yay!
 You are no longer limited to 6 pinned repositories.